CarbonFlora/robusta/readme.md

 ## Brief
 Given station, bearing, line data information on plan, if a program can reconstruct the line work then it should be proof of constructability.

+## Proposed Re-write 2
+- Use more of the ECS system by adding RobustaEntity into the entity itself via component.
+This way, Hashmap isn't required to correlate the two.
+- Take advantage of Bevy ECS change detection (https://docs.rs/bevy_ecs/latest/bevy_ecs/#change-detection).
+- Take into consideration the following:
+    - Component Storage type
+    - Component Bundles for organization

 ## Re-write 1
 - The primary window will host all the viewports and cameras.
 - The 2nd window will host the egui docking controlboard.